 The only real problem I found with the design was the button used to display the time and activity data.
 The small button sits low in the band, so it was difficult to push, and I often had to use my fingernail or at least push it a couple times to get it to work.

-The Polar Loop band links with software you can download from the Polar website, and with the Polar Loop app for iOS (the band only works with Apple's iPhones).
+The Polar Loop band links with software you can download from the Polar website, and with the Polar Loop app for iOS and Android.
+(Previously, the band worked only with iPhones, but now, it also works with Android devices.)
 I mostly used the phone app, since it synced up as soon as I opened it, showing me sleep time — which is calculated as the longest stretch of "down time" during a 24-hour period, according to the website — along with number of steps taken, calories burned and, my favorite, the little icons showing the amount of time spent in different activity intensities, from sleep to high intensity.

 You can click on the icons showing exercise intensity to get a sense of the types of activities each would represent.
 For instance, "Low" intensity would include "Standing work, light household chores," while "High" intensity would include "Jogging, running and other intense activities."